If your law school or organization has an institutional subscription, then you can get access to Quimbee for free.

 How do I get my free account?

-To set up your free account, please use the following link to sign up for your institutional membership:
+If you've never had a Quimbee account, you may set up your free account, please use the following link to sign up for your institutional membership:

 Please be sure to use your law school email address (using the standard format, like @american.edu or @berkeley.edu), so the system recognizes your eligibility.